liwei-cn/GitBook-RoboCalc/robochart-api/module.md

 virtual void Init(argos::TConfigurationNode& t_node);
 ```

 It takes a`TConfigurationNode`that can be used to read parameters from the XML experiment file.
 The module class overwrites the `ControlStep()` function of the `CCI_Controller`class and calls the `Execute()`function.
-For the function `Execute()`, in the current version of the framework, it first calls the`Sensors`method of the robot, then the`Execute`method of the controller and finally the`actuators`method of the robot.
+For the function `Execute()`, in the current version of the framework, it first calls the`Sensors()`method of the robot, then the`Execute()`method of the controller and finally the`Actuators()`method of the robot.
 The implementation of the module class for the obstacle avoidance example is as follows:

 ```cpp
 //OAModule.h